 After a home is under contract, the buyer typically has between 7-14 days to have the property inspected.
-During these days the buyer can hire as many inspection vendors as they wish.
-Most buyers will go for a basic home inspection report which typically costs between $350-$500 depending on the age, location, and size of the property, as well as a $60 termite inspection.
+During this time, the buyer can hire as many inspection vendors as they wish.
+Most buyers will opt for a basic home inspection report which typically costs between $375-$550 depending on the age, location, and size of the property, as well as a $60 termite inspection.
 Buyers may also opt to add additional inspections for radon, air quality, or lead-based paint.
 Heck, they can even have the feng shui analyzed if they wish.
-Additionally the buyer may want to have specialists to look over unique items such as pools, chimneys, and flat roofs.
+Additionally, the buyer may want to have specialists to look over unique items such as pools, chimneys, and flat roofs.
 Surveyors and structural engineer services may also be engaged.
 The buyer is always responsible for payment of inspections at the time they occur.

 Once the reports are complete, the buyer has three options: